for all the demons, monsters and liars,

 you see, it’s not just about my garden that i tend to

-but the things i leave alone,
+but about the things i leave alone,

 that i let go,

-i let grow wild, too
+that i let grow wild, too

 yet i really wanted you to know about this, really, to know this, about us, both

-you see, we, errant human weeds, you need us too
+you see, we, errant human weeds, you need us too,

 we’ll prick your finger